doctrine/DoctrineMongoDBBundle/Resources/doc/installation.rst

 Install the bundle with Symfony Flex
 ------------------------------------

-A Flex recipe for the DoctrineMongoDBBundle is provided as Contrib Recipe.
+A Flex recipe for the DoctrineMongoDBBundle is provided as a Contrib Recipe.
 You need to allow its usage first:

 .. code-block:: bash